onqtam/headjack/docs/why/14_ECONOMICS.md

 > "The highest status people in human history are those that asked for nothing and gave everything." - [Naval Ravikant](https://twitter.com/naval/status/1332457855245434880)
 The only measure of life is how much you’ve given https://x.com/KirilovVik/status/1921637558687006787

+> "Here’s the conundrum: No country has ever ended human deprivation without a growing economy.
+And no country has ever ended ecological degradation with one." - [Kate Raworth](https://www.goodreads.com/quotes/10396201-here-s-the-conundrum-no-country-has-ever-ended-human-deprivation)